poslogica/generalscripts/scripts/windows/podman/resource.md

-# Podman Resource Command
+# Podman Resource Management

-The `podman resource` command allows you to manage and inspect system resources allocated for containers and pods in Podman.
+The `podman resource` command allows you to manage and inspect system resources allocated for containers and pods in Podman on Windows.
 It supports listing available resources, setting limits, and querying current usage.

-## Subcommands
+## Overview

+When running Podman on Windows via WSL (Windows Subsystem for Linux), you may need to configure system resources to ensure optimal container performance.
+This guide covers the key resource management commands.## Subcommands

 ### 1. `podman resource list`